-- 1. state income tax refunds or credits for overpayment included in federal taxable income; - 2. interest expense incurred to purchase or carry obligations or securities of states or their political subdivisions, if disallowed in determining federal taxable income; - 3. the amount of dividends received from a foreign (non-United States) corporation to the extent the dividends were added to federal taxable income by a corporation claiming a foreign tax credit; - 4. that portion of salary expenses disallowed as a deduction for federal income tax purposes due to the claiming of the federal jobs credit; - 5. the amount received from a foreign corporation as dividend income to the extent included in federal taxable income; and - 6. foreign source income to the extent included in federal taxable income.
+- 1. state income tax refunds or credits for overpayment included in federal taxable income; - 2. interest expense incurred to purchase or carry obligations or securities of states or their political subdivisions, if disallowed in determining federal taxable income; - 3. the amount of dividends received from a foreign (non-United States) corporation to the extent the dividends were added to federal taxable income by a corporation claiming a foreign tax credit; - 4. that portion of salary expenses disallowed as a deduction for federal income tax purposes due to the claiming of the federal jobs credit; - 5. the amount received from a foreign corporation as dividend income to the extent included in federal taxable income; - 6. foreign source income to the extent included in federal taxable income; - 7. employer contributions to medical savings accounts included in federal taxable income less amounts withdrawn for non-medical purposes, and - 8. amount equal to that portion of net income directly derived from a qualified opportunity zone business located in a qualified opportunity zone which is located in West Virginia.